Tram-One/tram-lite/README.md

 # Tram-Lite

 Tram-Lite is an HTML-first library that helps developers build native web-components, and makes building simple native web-applications easier and more elegant!
-It also exposes a small Javascript API.

 ```html
 <!-- include the tram-lite library -->